spacelift-io/user-documentation/docs/concepts/worker-pools.md

 {% if is_saas() %}

+#### Periodic updates

+Our worker infrastructure consists of two binaries: launcher and worker.
+The latest version of the launcher binary is getting downloaded during the instance startup.
+The launcher then establishes a connection with the Spacelift backend and waits for messages.
+When it gets a message, it downloads the latest version of the worker binary and executes it.
+The worker binary is responsible for running the actual Spacelift runs.

+This setup ensures that the worker binary is always up to date, but the launcher may not be.
+Typically, the worker binaries receive more updates but it's still recommended to recycle the worker pool every once in a while to ensure that the launcher is up to date.
+You can do this by draining all the workers in the UI, then terminating the instances in your cloud provider.
+That should automatically start new instances with the latest launcher version.

+Additionally, if you use [Spacelift AMIs](https://github.com/spacelift-io/spacelift-worker-image){: rel="nofollow"}, they [receive](https://github.com/spacelift-io/spacelift-worker-image/releases){: rel="nofollow"} routine system updates every few weeks so it's worth bumping the AMI to the latest version from time to time.
+That automatically takes care of downloading fresh launcher binaries as well.
+{% endif %}

+{% if is_saas() %}

 ### Terraform Modules and Helm Chart

 For AWS, Azure and GCP users we've prepared an easy way to run Spacelift worker pools.
 [This repository](https://github.com/spacelift-io/spacelift-worker-image){: rel="nofollow"} contains the code for Spacelift's base images, and the following repositories contain Terraform modules to customize and deploy worker pools to AWS, Azure or GCP: